+3 credits.
+3 hours.
+(Lecture 3 HOURS.)
 A regional survey of the Middle East, Africa, and Asia.
 Emphasis on each region's unique attributes and how it fits into a larger international context.
 Current events are highlighted in the development of a geographic perspective.

-GEOG 113 Cultural/Human Geography (\$)
+GEOG 113 CULTURAL/HUMAN GEOGRAPHY (\$)

+3 credits.
+3 hours.
+(Lecture 3 HOURS.)
 Addresses techniques of geographic interpretation, and cultural and political diversity, the relationship to physical environment, availability of water, food, and other natural resources, language, religion, industry, spatial relationships of cities and settlements, population, ethnic characteristics, migration, folk and popular cultures, and the effects of globalization.